Blog Post

 Server

 A server is a computer that serves information to other computers.
-A web server will store website files on it – it will host a website.
+A web server stores website files and hosts a website.
 A host or an ISP (internet service provider) will manage and maintain many servers in a server room.

 Software

-Search engines look for SSL certificates on websites because it ensures that you’re keeping visitor activity safe.
+Search engines look for SSL certificates on websites because they ensure that you’re keeping visitors’ activity safe.

 Suffix

 The end of a domain name, after the dot.
 The suffix of this domain name is .net.
 Other popular suffixes are .com, .org.
-There are domain name country suffixes such as .co.uk (United Kingdom), .fr (France) and .es (Spain).
+There are country-code domain suffixes such as .co.uk (United Kingdom), .fr (France) and .es (Spain).

 WordPress